AllStarCodeOrg/week0.day2.conditionals/README.md

 ## Extra Credit
 - Clear and readable code is a sign of an experienced programmer.
 Clean up your code using this [JavaScript “beautifier”](http://jsbeautifier.org/)
-   - Observe the differences between what you originally made and looks different.
+   - Observe the differences between what you originally made and what the same code looks like “beautified”.
 From now on, try to write readable code the first time around.

 ## Helpful Resources
 - [GitHub Lecture (ses slide 22+)](https://docs.google.com/presentation/d/1dbCztEBiZovdkDYO3aN-K8UC7pfVzK1E5PE43j1E4f4/edit?usp=sharing)